 I'm grateful for the youth ministry box we have received from our youth ministry forefathers.
-The average youth leaders has digital lessons to teach truth and game apps to break down barriers in the group.
+The average youth leader has digital lessons to teach truth and game apps to break down barriers in the group.
 We have more camps, conferences, events and retreats to choose from than ever before in youth ministry history.

 And we should all be grateful for these!

-All of the items "in the box" can become nudges to gently push teenagers one millimeter (or, if we're lucky one meter) closer to Jesus.
+All of the items "in the box" can become nudges to gently push teenagers one millimeter (or, if we're lucky, one meter) closer to Jesus.